Table of Contents

 iii.
 Ease of Maintenance:

-Only minimal maintenance may be required at very low costs.
+Only minimal maintenance may be required at meager costs.

 iv.
 Flexibility in the location:

-It offers great flexibility in terms of the location of construction.
+It offers excellent flexibility in terms of the location of construction.

 It is also considered suitable for seismic areas.